Kurt Nimphius

-Kurt Nimphius (born March 13, 1958) is an American former National Basketball Association (NBA) player.
-Nimphius played nine seasons in the NBA after his collegiate career at Arizona State University.
+Kurt Nimphius (born March 13, 1958) is an American former basketball player who played nine seasons in the National Basketball Association (NBA).
+He played college basketball for the Arizona State Sun Devils.

 Early life

 Born in Milwaukee, Wisconsin, Nimphius was the son of Karl and Esther Nimphius and was raised with siblings Kris and Karla.
 His father and uncles operated the Nimphius Boat Company and his father was a woodworking teacher, who built the family home himself.

 High school career

 Nimphius attended South Milwaukee High School in South Milwaukee, graduating in 1976 and playing basketball for Coach Jerry Sullivan.

-In the 1976 Wisconsin Class A Basketball Tournament, Nimphius lead South Milwaukee to three victories and the state championship to complete a 25–0 season.
+In the 1976 Wisconsin Class A Basketball Tournament, Nimphius led South Milwaukee to three victories and the state championship to complete a 25–0 season.
 Nimphius scored 97 points, the second-highest total ever in the tournament, along with 40 rebounds.

 Nimphius led South Milwaukee to victories over Milwaukee Washington, Madison West and Eau Claire Memorial.
 Nimphius scored 30 points with 11 rebounds in the 45–43 Finals victory over Coach Dick Bennett's Eau Claire Memorial team.
 Nimphius hit a short jumper with 46 seconds left to break a 43–43 tie.